masterpointio/masterpoint.io/content/updates/terraform-null-label-advanced.md

 While this is a contrived example, it highlights the big win here: the behavior (returning JSON) only needs to be defined once, and it can be used over and over.

 In the context of Terraform, you can think of mixins as reusable configuration files that you can simply drop into any Terraform project and immediately get value from.
-In terraform-null-label, the [context.tf file is a mixin](https://github.com/cloudposse/terraform-null-label/blob/main/exports/context.tf), and we’re going to be looking at that advanced usage below.
+In `terraform-null-label`, the [context.tf file is a mixin](https://github.com/cloudposse/terraform-null-label/blob/main/exports/context.tf), and we’re going to be looking at that advanced usage below.

 ## Where `context.tf` is Used